I’ve just dropped by App Annie to check on the top finance apps in the App Store. Guess what? 30% are mobile trading and

 Trading and Investment App Features

-What features do customers expect from a decent trading app?
+What key features do customers expect from a decent trading app?
 There obviously needs to be something unique for them to switch gears or start their investment journey with your solution.
 Still, what bare minimum do you need to foresee while developing a trading platform to spark their interest?

 To invest, you’ve got to let users in, right?
 The simplest thing to do is enable whatever bio authentication is supported by the smartphones you’re targeting: Fade ID, Touch ID, or their counterparts on Android phones.
 In addition, you must add two-factor authentication (via a phone number, email address, or an auth app) for enhanced security and better user data protection.

-On the other hand, you’d also like to gather some user data to create their investor profile in the back end.
+On the other hand, you’d also like to gather some user data to create their personal profile in the back end.
 That’s something that can help you devise the most efficient tactics for making them invest more, on a more regular basis, etc. One thing to do so is by analyzing their social profiles and allowing them to log in using their Facebook or other social media accounts.

 Plaid API Integration